NJ2020/Image-Compositing/README.md

 ## Motivation

-*One can imagine many potential use cases of it, but I would like to state few, which I can think off the top of my head.
-We can do all the things mentioned below, in **Adobe Photoshop**, but that would require a lot of **manual labor, technical skills and a high inference time**.*
+<p align = "justify"> <i> One can imagine many potential use cases of it, but I would like to state few, which I can think off the top of my head.
+We can do all the things mentioned below, in <b> Adobe Photoshop </b>, but that would require a lot of <b> manual labor, technical skills and a high inference time. </b> </i> </p>

 - People can create and share their memories just like a collage, for their **personal use.**
 - **Anime production** can use it to create CGI scenes by skipping the intermediate step of the 3D rendering of an object.